stacks-network/stacks/README.md

 #### Steps required

 1. Create a post (tweet, gist, facebook post, etc.) with a message that explicitly states that you are the owner of your ONS username.
-2. Reference the post in your profile data, providing either the post's URL or an identifier that is globally unique on that website.
+2. Reference the post in your profile data, providing either the post's URL or an identifier that is globally unique on that network.

 #### Message format

-    Verifying myself: My Bitcoin username is +someuser
+    Verifying myself: My ONS username is +someuser Verifying myself: My open username is +someuser Verifying myself: My Bitcoin username is +someuser Verifying myself: My Blockchain username is +someuser

 *Messages are not case sensitive.*